food_scientist_using_checklist

 • Very friable (in other words, easy to crumble)

 Jet mills also have their disadvantages, though they’re few.
-For one, they can be expensive to buy — which is why working with a toll processor can be a great way to get the benefits of this technology.
+For one, they can be expensive to buy — which is why working with a toll processor is a smart business decision.
+A partnership can be a great way to get the benefits of jet milling technology and still manage costs.
 The process can also require high energy demands, the need for specialty gases, and other specialized accessories to achieve the desired specifications.

 Materials that may respond poorly to the jet milling process are often: